-Our behaviour for learning and exclusions policy will be followed including sanctions when appropriate, to reinforce a culture where sexual abuse, violence, harassment and online sexual abuse are not tolerated.
-See our Behaviour for Learning and Exclusions policy.
+Our behaviour policy will be followed including sanctions when appropriate, to reinforce a culture where sexual abuse, violence, harassment and online sexual abuse are not tolerated.
+(See our Behaviour for learning and Exclusions Policy.)

 ONLINE SAFETY

 Our online safety policy explains how we try to keep students safe.
 Cyber-bullying, via texts and emails, will be treated as seriously as any other type of bullying and will be managed through our anti-bullying and behaviour policies.
 We recognise that online abuse will often occur concurrently with face-to-face abuse.